BeastNeedsMoreTorque/scalaLiftDemo/README.md

 - Install PostgresSQL.
 I use 9.4.5.0

 ## WEB API Dependencies (keys, rate usage)
-See `https://lcboapi.com/docs/v1` about setting a LCBO token, which is required if used from a public website as queries are limited.
+See `https://lcboapi.com/docs/v1` about setting a LCBO token, which is required if used from a public website as queries are limited and an important reason why I didn't contemplate deploying to public cloud.

 My home private usage qualifies for following:
 When LCBO API is accessed from a web server or private script, these keys are not rate-limited, and they do not support CORS or JSONP.